Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-ZpYMIZFGegw.md

 ---
-title: "Q&A: Can we get an update on Walls?"
+title: "November 17th, 2020 Livestream Q&A: Can we get an update on Walls?"
 date: "2020-11-17"
 layout: transcript
 topics: